kgurchiek/New-Minecraft-Server-IP-Scanner/README.md

     <img src="https://img.shields.io/github/languages/code-size/kgurchiek/New-Minecraft-Server-IP-Scanner" alt="GitHub code size in bytes"/>
 </div>

+## This project has been discontinued and replaced by [Minecraft Server Rescanner](https://github.com/kgurchiek/Minecraft-Server-Rescanner), please use that instead.

 ## About
 Scans the internet for Minecraft server ips.
 Used to gather the database for my server scanner discord bot (https://github.com/kgurchiek/Minecraft-Server-Scanner-Discord-Bot).